 - You can purchase an all-weather rug online which anchors any furniture and gives the deck that room feel.
 Outdoor pillows also contribute to a feeling of coziness and a place of refuge.
 These are $5 at Walmart year around.

 Whatever time you spend in the beginning setting the stage for your deck is well worth it.
 You don’t need the perfect space to achieve these results.
-Our deck is in need of repair and could use a coat of wood sealer.
+Our deck needs repair and could use a coat of wood sealer.
 But, by the time I finish decorating and the plants flourish, the deck will be an uplifting, restful place.
 Any deficiencies will be forgotten.

 Happy deck gardening!